hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	chassez right and left,

-	re-cross and turn partners.
+	re-cross and turn partners,

-	Ladies’ hands across,
+	ladies' hands across,

-	all eight set and turn partners.
+	all eight set and turn partners,

-	Finish with change sides.
+	finish with change sides.

 ### Fourth set

 1. Right and left,

-	set and turn partners.
+	set and turn partners,

-	Ladies chain.
+	ladies chain,

-	Half promenade,
+	half promenade,

 	half right and left.

 2. First lady and opposite gentleman advance and retire,

 	chassez right and left,